 This is one of those random hodge-podge posts.
 You know the kind where you start writing about one thing and quickly find yourself thinking about another, so rather than breaking them up you toss them all into the same post and call it a day.

 It seems 2013 has continued right where 2012 left off.
 In the year of let’s see if every appliance in our house can unexpectedly break.
 We started off last week with a broken garbage disposal.
-An $89 fix, which took the plumber all of two minutes to fix and a broken laptop display on my MacBook Pro.
+An $89 fix that would have taken us a week to install, took the Pasadena plumber I hired all of two minutes to fix.
+I won’t even get into the broken laptop display on my MacBook Pro.
 We also need an entirely new air conditioning unit and exchanger at our beach house in North Carolina.
 That will add a hefty $9000 to this year’s maintenance bills.

 After dealing with power outages over the last few years my husband decided to throw in the towel and order a generator.
 I was already to move to a new house with underground power lines, but alas that doesn’t appear to be in the cards for me.
 In order to install a generator we required a new meter from Washington Gas, a new pipe that can support the pressure required by the generator and, of course, a new generator.
 We had three quarters of the work completed last week.
 My son managed to sleep through the sound of men drilling holes into cement, but somehow wakes when he hears the floorboards outside of his bedroom creak.
 I’ll never understand how that’s possible.

 This weekend my husband and I spent a good two or three hours in the kitchen cooking up new recipes.
 I’m always hesitant to try new meals because you never know if you’ll like the flavors once everything melds together.
 I always tweak the recipes ever so slightly based on ingredients we have on hand, for example I skipped the mint in the wrap recipe because I didn’t have any.
 I’m happy to say that everything we prepared turned out pretty tasty.